Mount Inasa with Kids

-Mount Inasa (Inasayama), located in Nagasaki, is one of Japan’s top three night views, and it just happens to be perfect for families!
+Mount Inasa (Inasayama / 稲佐山), located in Nagasaki, is one of Japan’s top three night views, and it just happens to be perfect for families!
 Overlooking Nagasaki’s harbor and nestled in lush hills, this scenic spot offers panoramic city views, a gentle ropeway ride, and a calm, breezy atmosphere that’s especially magical in the evening.
 Whether you’re arriving by ropeway, bus, or car, visiting Mount Inasa with kids is one of the most relaxing and rewarding experiences Nagasaki has to offer.

-Why Mount Inasa is Great for Families
+Why Mount Inasa is Great for Families with Kids

 Mount Inasa is one of the most stroller-friendly scenic spots in Kyushu and offers fun for all ages.
 Here’s why it’s a hit with families: